The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Gregory Rousseau 2021 NFL Draft profile.

 2019 Stats: 54 total tackles, 19.5 tackles for loss, 15.5 sacks, 2 forced fumbles, 1 fumble recovery, 1 pass defended

-Rousseau is one of the talented draft prospects that is sitting out the 2020 college football season because of COVID-19.
+Rousseau is one of the talented draft prospects that sat out the 2020 college football season because of COVID-19.
 He only has one season of college football under his belt, but has already made a name for himself in NFL Draft circles.

-It will be very unique that a player who only saw the field for one season goes to the pros with high expectations, but Rousseau will do just that.
-He is a projected top 10 pick in the 2021 NFL Draft.
+It will be very unique for a player who only saw the field for one season to go pro with high expectations, but Rousseau will do just that.
+He is a projected top 15 pick in the 2021 NFL Draft.

 His pass-rushing production is absolutely mind-boggling for a one-year player.
 He had 15.5 sacks in 2019 and had to deal with a lot of double teams.
 For such a young player to have that kind of impact, while being double-teamed, he has a lot of potential to get after the quarterback at the next level.

 He has a great frame for a pass rusher.
 Rousseau stands 6-foot–7 and weighs 253 pounds.
 He will likely be able to add a decent amount of weight to his frame, which will only make him a better player.
 His length is also going to be among the best in the class and will allow him to shed blocks easier.

 In pass-rushing situations, Rousseau uses his athleticism and body control to win his matchups.
 He is able to use speed to beat slower tackles and can beat smaller tackles with strength.
 When it comes to body control and athleticism, Rousseau has an edge over most tackles.

 While he has athletic ability, Rousseau isn’t the most flexible.
 He has a rigid body that doesn’t bend well.
 This makes it tough to win on the edge at times, because he can’t dip and use leverage to win his matchups.
 He’ll need to get more creative if he can’t win with flexibility at the next level.